500px/500pxPublisher.lrplugin/README.md

 ### HOW TO BUILD
-Download and install Lua Compiler http://www.lua.org/download.html We suggest to use Lua 5.1.4 for 32-bit architectures <a href="#get-a-32-bit-version-of-lua">(to get lua compiler for 32-bit architectures)</a>
+Download and install Lua Compiler http://www.lua.org/download.html We suggest you use Lua 5.1.4 for 32-bit architectures <a href="#get-a-32-bit-version-of-lua">(to get lua compiler for 32-bit architectures)</a>
-(Files compiled with 32bit compiler will perfectly work on 32bit and 64bit, while files compiled with 64bit compiler will only work on 64bit computers and not on 32bit arcitecture)
+(Files compiled with 32bit compiler will work on 32bit and 64bit, while files compiled with 64bit compiler will only work on 64bit computers and not on 32bit architecture)